LuDubies/flashcontainer/extension_plan.md

 Additional changes that might be needed for integrating the new feature:

 * Adjust pargen XSD version numbering (old XML will stay valid, but new features deserve at least a new minor version)
+* Do structs ever need more stric alignment than their struct alignment?
+That would require an extra option.

 ## Review